-If you need a multithreaded web server to host data for everyone on the web, look at Apache (with CGI) or https://www.gnu.org/software/libmicrohttpd/
+If you need a very-high throughput or a multithreaded web server to host data for everyone on the web, look at Apache (with CGI), NGINX or https://www.gnu.org/software/libmicrohttpd/

-However they are limited by the CGI's basic inability to preserve a context through several HTTP requests and implement efficient sessions : each request must analyse the headers again, check the cookies again, even though the connection with the server was not closed !
-Actually you can't even know the order of requests with a multithreaded server, and race conditions are expected if you do something more than serve static files.
+However they are limited by the CGI's basic inability to preserve a context through several HTTP requests and implement efficient sessions: each request must analyse the headers again, check the cookies again, even though the connection with the server was not closed !
+Actually you can't even know the order of requests with a multithreaded server, and race conditions are expected if you do anything more than serve static files.

 The server's code can contain two modules, that each serve a domain and specific purpose:

 - (an optional loopback with POST is also planned)